 The United States Forest Service has a much different and more accurate definition of an outfitter.
 According to the Department of Agriculture (USFS) an outfitter is anyone: Providing through rental or livery any saddle or pack animal, vehicle or boat, tents, or camp gear, or similar supplies or equipment, for monetary compensation or other gain.

 In other words, an outfitter is a business or person that provides equipment, gear, lodging, meals, transportation and/or a level of expertise about the specific area to be hunted.
 For those of us that actually hunt, the meaning of the word “outfitter” is plainly clear.
 Not so for the rules makers of the Illinois DNR sitting in their downtown Chicago offices.
-Apparently, the IDNR passed an amendment to Administrative rule 640 in June of 2015 adopting the new definition.
-For the record, the AHLA was not contacted prior to any hearing on the amendment, nor were any of the leasing companies serving landowners and farmers in Illinois.
+Apparently, the Illinois DNR passed an amendment to Administrative Rule 640 in June of 2015 adopting the new definition.
+For the record, the AHLA was not contacted prior to any hearing on the amendment, nor were any of the hunting lease companies serving landowners and farmers in Illinois.

 Hunting lease companies provide a valuable service to landowners and farmers all over the United States.
-Most landowners simply don’t have the expertise, experience or time to properly market their properties on their own.
+Most landowners don’t have the expertise, experience or time to properly market their properties on their own for deer hunting.
 Using a professional hunting leasing company allows them to realize a significant revenue source to supplement their income.
 Farmers and landowners across the country and in the State of Illinois are desperately searching for additional ways to generate revenue to keep pace with rising operational costs and property taxes.
-It is our experience that this additional revenue stream often can result in a farmer/landowner maintaining ownership of their farms instead of being forced to sell their ground piece by piece or entirely.
-Consequently, hunting leases have proven to be a valuable tool in preserving quality wildlife habitat, which in turn provides all states substantial revenue through license/ permit sales and all other hunting related tourism.
+It is our experience that this additional revenue stream often can result in a farmer/landowner maintaining ownership of their farms instead of being forced to sell their ground acre by acre or entirely.
+Consequently, hunting leases have proven to be a valuable tool in preserving quality wildlife habitat, which in turn provides all states substantial revenue through hunting license/ permit sales and all other hunting-related tourism.

-The IDNR made phone calls earlier this month (interestingly after the deadline to comply with the new rules had passed) to the handful of leasing companies doing business in Illinois and notified them of the new definition and subsequent requirements.
-Outfitter permit fees for deer, turkey and waterfowl could total $4000.
+The Illinois DNR made phone calls earlier this month (interestingly after the deadline to comply with the new rules had passed) to the handful of hunting lease companies doing business in Illinois and notified them of the new definition and subsequent requirements.
+Outfitter permit fees for deer, turkey, waterfowl or game (hunting) could total $4,000.
 A significant, if not crippling tax on smaller companies.
 However, the most alarming requirement is that “outfitters” must turn over their entire client lists to the state of Illinois.
 That list would include the names of every hunter and landowner and all of their contact information.
 The American Hunting Lease Association is strongly opposed to this violation of hunter’s and landowner’s privacy.

 In its haste to burden a few companies, the IDNR made a big mistake.
 By its own definition now, booking agents, trade publications and even travel agents are now considered outfitters in Illinois. (re-read the definition if you need to)

-· The State of Illinois tourism.
-By limiting the ability of farmers to market their hunting rights and outfitters to sell hunts, the number of non-resident hunters traveling to and spending money in Illinois will certainly decline.
+- The State of Illinois tourism.
+By limiting the ability of farmers to market their deer hunting rights and outfitters to sell hunts, the number of non-resident hunters traveling to and spending money in Illinois will certainly decline.

-· Hunting lease companieswho will be forced to either close their businesses OR comply with the high permit fees and privacy infringing reporting requirements. (submitting client/landowner list and contact info to the state)
+- Hunting lease companies will be forced to either close their businesses OR comply with the high permit fees and privacy-infringing reporting requirements. (submitting client/landowner list and contact info to the state)

-· EvenAccess Illinois a non-profit organization that solicits hunters through a membership model and connects them with farmers and landowners.
+- EvenAccess Illinois is a non-profit organization that solicits hunters through a membership model and connects them with farmers and landowners.